Bakterija/Volum/README.md

 ###Hotkeys
 Run "Volum.py" to use the program

-Control volume with mousewheel, "left" and "right" arrows or "A" and "D".
+Control volume with mousewheel, arrows or "A" and "D".

 Change default audio device with number buttons.

-Switch between moving all audio sources to the default audio device or just volume control with "E"
+Toggle application output device switching on default device shange with  "E"

+Toggle mute with Right click

 Use "F1" and "F2" hotkeys to switch between tabs